Inter-shore exchanges: cooperating to meet Mediterranean agricultural and food challenges

 9:00 AM – 9:15 AM: Opening

-• Director General of ENAM [to be confirmed]
+• Said Amiri, Director of ENAM

-9:15 – 9:30 AM: Introduction
+9:15 AM – 9:30 AM: Introduction

 Speakers

-• Mohsine Abdelhakim, Representative of AMAC (Moroccan Association of Conservation Agriculture) and agricultural consulting engineer at ONCA
+• Mohsine Abdelhakim, representative of AMAC (Moroccan Association of Conservation Agriculture) and agricultural consulting engineer at ONCA

 • Fatima-Zahra Elmiri, National Coordinator of the IHYAE program and the DIAF project, Ministry of Agriculture, Maritime Fisheries, Rural Development and Water and Forests